 - Mayo Clinic Ventures.
 Mayo Clinic Ventures develops and guides Mayo Clinic intellectual property toward commercialization.

-- Mayo Medical Laboratories.
-Mayo Medical Laboratories and the Department of Laboratory Medicine and Pathology's Clinical Microbiology and Clinical Chemistry programs involve processing and analysis of patient samples.
+- Mayo Clinic Laboratories.
+Mayo Clinic Laboratories and the Department of Laboratory Medicine and Pathology's Clinical Microbiology and Clinical Chemistry programs involve processing and analyzing patient samples.

 - Carleton College (science departments).
 Carleton College is a leading liberal arts college in Northfield, Minnesota.